jlab-sensing/wadar/matlab/README.md

 - salsaPlot.m: loads radar data from a binary file (captured from frameLogger.c on BBB)
 - salsaLoad.m: makes plots from processed radar data (usually called by salsaMain)
 - soil_moisture.m: code to convert Teros 12 RAW measurements and radar bin measurements to soil moisture

+The rest of the files/directories are FlatEarth example code and such.